bsnes-emu/bsnes/README.md

 It also includes some level of support for GNU/Linux and macOS.

+If you want to install higan and try it out, see the [Quick Start](#quick-start) section below.

 higan is officially spelled with a lowercase "h", not a capital.

 About this document